techgrounds/techgrounds-JarBanf/03_Security/06_detection-response-analysis.md

 **- Different types of disaster recovery options**

+Businesses rely on documents, files, servers, and applications for their daily operations.
+If sensitive data or a critical system is lost or goes offline, this can have major impact on an organization, leading to financiel losses, reputation loss, and even legal exposure.

+A disaster is an unexpected problem that can slow, disrupt, or destroy IT systems.
+This could be an earthquake or other natural disaster, a technical malfunction or equipment failure, human error, or an attack by malicious parties, either inside or outside the organization.

+<ind>Different types of disaster recovery:</ins>
+- **Backup-only disaster recovery**:
+<br><br>

 **1. A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?**